 - Clean driving record discount – Typically, insurers will lower the base cost of the policy for a clean driving record, but they may also offer discounts for hitting certain milestones, like “no accidents for 3 years.”

 - Experience discounts – Some insurance providers will offer a discount to experienced commercial drivers.
-This may include truck drivers who’ve had their commercial driver’s licenses for a certain amount of time, or tow truck drivers with 3+ years of experience.
+This may include drivers who’ve had their commercial driver’s licenses for a certain amount of time or have had multiple years of driving experience.

 - Full payment discount – Often, insurers will give a small discount to policyholders that pay off their annual premium balance at the beginning of the coverage period.

 - Bundled policy discount – Many insurance providers incentivize businesses to purchase more of their business insurance policies from them by offering a discount for “bundling” multiple insurance policies.
 Sometimes these are referred to as multi-line discounts.

 - Auto payment discount – Some insurers will offer small discounts for setting up automatic payments each month, ensuring they get paid regularly.